 - It can stay in your body as long as a few years and be removed when it is no longer needed.

-- If you are taking any other medication ask the doctor who prescribed the medication if you should stop taking your medication before your surgery.
+If you’re taking any other medications, ask the doctor who prescribed the medications if you should stop taking them before your procedure.

-A nurse or Session Assistant will call you 1 business day before your surgery.
-He or she will tell you what time you should arrive at the hospital for your procedure.
-If you are scheduled for your procedure on a Monday you will be called on Friday.
-If you do not receive a call by 4:00 pm, please call 212-639-5948.
+A Session Assistant will call you after 11:00 am the day before your procedure.
+They will tell you what time you should arrive at the hospital for your procedure.
+If your procedure is scheduled on a Monday, you’ll be called on the Friday before.
+If you don’t receive a call by 4:00 pm, call 212-639-5948.